Neci92/nemanja.dev-main-module/readme.md

     UI: http://localhost:3001
     UI External: http://localhost:3001

-which mean that you can test your project on other devices connected to the same network by using the external link(e.g. If your laptop is connected to same wifi as your mobile phone you can access to your project on mobile by going to http://192.168.0.12:3000).
+which means that you can test your project on other devices connected to the same network by using the external link(e.g. If your laptop is connected to same wifi as your mobile phone you can access to your project on mobile by going to http://192.168.0.12:3000).

 -------------------------------------------

 **IMPORTANT**
 Inside of gulpfile.js you need to define URL which browserSync should mimic.
 [Read more](https://browsersync.io/docs/gulp)

 -------------------------------------------

 ## Javascript Files
 The app is stored inside of src/js/app.js.
 Every module needs to be registered within HTML with data-module attribute and within src/js/modules.js file.

 - [More on JavaScript usage](docs/javascript-usage.md)

 ## SCSS - CSS files
 The src/scss/style.scss is the main stylesheet of the app.
 For modularity you can organize your files in partials and import them into style.scss.
 Basic structure is set to follow 7-1 architecture.
 To add styles into your theme you should target dist/css/style.css inside of functions.php.